 A quick look at the (literally) hundreds of mental health-related apps in the app store shows that designers also don’t know what users need to improve their mental health.
-It’s time for designers to learn from mental health care providers.
+It’s time for designers to learn from mental health care providers and to journal and schedule the take of medicine and other products such as testosterone supplements, vitamins, contraceptives and others.

 Users Say One Thing and Do Another